magmasource/MAGMA/README.md

     ```
     ln -s ./Makefile.MacOS Makefile
     ```
+- (Windows) If building targets in the MELTS software package on Windows / MSYS2, edit the file `Makefile.Windows` as appropriate for your system configuration, and in a terminal window generate a soft link with this command:

+    ```
+    ln -s ./Makefile.Windows Makefile
+    ```
 *NOTE: Typing the command* `make` *within the MELTS directory with no argument produces a list of possible build targets:*